 There’s no shortage of apps and tools designed to help busy professionals manage their time effectively.
 Some popular options include:

 One of the biggest challenges for busy professionals is overcommitting.
-While it’s tempting to say yes to every request, doing so can lead to burnout and decreased productivity.
+While it’s tempting to say yes to every request, doing so can lead to overwhelm and decreased productivity.
 Practice saying no to tasks or meetings that don’t align with your priorities.
 Remember, every "yes" to one thing is a "no" to something else.

 Distractions are the enemy of productivity.
 To stay focused: